-On August 8, 2019, in connection with the Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock, we declared the Special Dividend of \$14.00 per share of Common Stock, or \$613,294,000 in the aggregate, that will be paid on August 30, 2019 to stockholders of record at the close of business on August 19, 2019.
-The Special Dividend will be funded primarily by the net proceeds (after the repayment of debt) received from the sale of ten properties during 2019 and borrowings on our revolving credit facility.
-Also on August 8, 2019, we announced the Reverse Stock Split, which will become effective at 12:01 a.m. on September 3, 2019.
-Pursuant to the Reverse Stock Split, every three shares of Common Stock held by a stockholder immediately prior to the effective time of the Reverse Stock Split will be converted into one share of Common Stock.
-Fractional shares of Common Stock will not be issued as a result of the Reverse Stock Split; instead, holders of pre-split shares of Common Stock who otherwise would have been entitled to receive a fractional share of Common Stock will receive an amount in cash equal to the product of the fraction of a share multiplied by the September 3, 2019 closing price of the Common Stock on Nasdaq.
+On August 30, 2019, in connection with the Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock, we paid the Special Dividend of \$42.00 per share of Common Stock (\$14.00 per share of Common Stock prior to the Reverse Stock Split), or \$613,294,000 in the aggregate, to stockholders of record at the close of business on August 19, 2019.
+The Special Dividend was funded primarily by the net proceeds (after the repayment of debt) received from the sale of ten properties during 2019 and borrowings on our revolving credit facility.